RachWalm/dog-api/README.md

 ### Permissions

 is_staff or is_superuser set in the admin panel and then can be used for permissions.py in the dog_api to allow the appropriate permission to the various bits of data.

+The permissions were written as the level that was required or read only in the name for all but IsSuperUser, which was so that SAFE_METHODS such as read could be performed but not manipulation of the data.
+Most of the data was supposed to be available to the everyone in a read-only format apart from the confidential vaccine information which was restricted to IsSuperUser for every action.

+This meant that manipulation of the data could be restricted to the original generator of the data, or a level of authorisation (staff or superuser).

+### URL's

+The urls are broken down into the individual urls for each app where a url.py is written within that section and the overall urls and included in the dog_api.urls as include.urls.
+This gives compartmentalisation.

 ### Listview searching/ordering/filtering